 Once logged in, you can select from any of your scheduled live events, or create a new live event from within the Vimeo menu.
 Creating a new live event will allow you the options to add a title, description, and privacy setting, as well as schedule the planned start time/date.

-Now that your event has been created, you can access this event’s URL using the Copy URL button, and configure the Simulcast Settings if you wish to also send your stream to other social destinations using Vimeo’s simulcast feature.
+Now that your event has been created, you can access this event’s URL using the Copy URL button under the Connect (RTMPS) tab.
 The Simulcast Settings button will direct you to the live settings page for your event on Vimeo, where you can adjust your simulcast destinations using the “Destinations” tab or grab the player's embed code to embed the live event on your site, along with our built-in audience chat to interact with your audience during the live event.
 For more information, please check out our Simulcast Guide.

 Once all your settings are configured, go ahead and click Start on the Vimeo destination to go live from SlingStudio.
 The timecode indicator on the bottom of the Program view will show the current duration of your live event on Vimeo.